WhitakerLab/scona/CONTRIBUTING.md

     To reply, read the question and then respond in a variety of different ways:

     * If you want to just agree with everything you can [react to the post][link_react] with one of :+1: :smile: :heart: :tada: :rocket:
-    * Alternatively you could write a comment to:
+    * Alternatively, you could write a comment to:
       * express your emotions more dramatically (check out this [cheat sheet][link_emojis] for emojis you might need)
       * provide a more nuanced description of your answer (using your words)
       * ask for a clarification